Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: RBM-based emulations

-As shown later, the inhomogeneous {\schro} equations are effectively projected into a subspace spanned by the training solutions, $|\wf^{tr}_\alpha \rangle$ and $\langle \wfadj^{tr}_\alpha |$.
+As shown later, the inhomogeneous \schro equations are effectively projected into a subspace spanned by the training solutions, $|\wf^\mathrm{tr}_\alpha \rangle$ and $\langle \wfadj^\mathrm{tr}_\alpha |$.

-As shown in previous studies, the RBM-based emulators have robust extrapolation capabilities because the emulators learn a problem's solution manifold---mapped out by varying the input parameters---by sampling solution vectors in the subspace~\cite{Duguet:2023wuh}.
-Using our CEE, we extrapolate $\resolventamp$ at complex training energies to the real energy axis in the complex $E$ plane and further into the region where potential resonances could exist, i.e., this procedure extracts $\resolventamp$ at real energies and resonance properties from the training solutions, which satisfy bound-state-like boundary conditions~\cite{Efros1985}.
+According to previous studies, the RBM-based emulators have robust extrapolation capabilities because the emulators learn a problem's solution manifold---mapped out by varying the input parameters---by sampling solution vectors in the subspace~\cite{Duguet:2023wuh}.
+Using the CEE, I extrapolate $\resolventamp$ at complex training energies to the real energy axis in the complex $E$ plane and further into the region where potential resonances could exist.
+Therefore, this procedure extracts $\resolventamp$ at real energies and resonance properties from the training solutions, which satisfy bound-state-like boundary conditions~\cite{efros1985computation}.
 In addition, the CERPE emulates those continuum physics extractions in the $\vectheta$ space.

-When emulating at real energies with $\Im(E)\to 0^+$, the constructed wave function in Eq.~\eqref{eq:RBM_ansatz} has bound-state-like asymptotic behavior, which is incorrect and should be outgoing waves oscillating to infinity spatially (see Fig.~\ref{fig:emulated_wfs} for a visual demonstration).
-How is it possible for the emulated $\resolventamp$ at real energies to be sensible?
+When emulating at real energies with $\Im(E)\to 0^+$, the constructed wave function in Eq.~\eqref{eq:RBM_ansatz} has bound-state-like asymptotic behavior, which is incorrect; the correct one should be outgoing waves oscillating to infinity spatially (see Fig.~\ref{fig:emulated_wfs} for a visual demonstration).
+How is it possible, then, for the emulated $\resolventamp$ at real energies to be sensible?
 The answer comes from the fact that the sources are spatially localized; $\resolventamp(E)$ can thus be determined by the overlap of the source with the internal part of the emulated solution $|\wf\rangle$ as shown in Eq.~\eqref{eq:source_psi_overlaps}.
-This basic setup allows us to emulate continuum physics, including $\resolventamp(E)$ at real $E$ and compressed spectra (bound, resonance, and DC states), without reproducing the intricate wave function asymptotics correctly.
+This basic setup allows me to emulate continuum physics, including $\resolventamp(E)$ at real $E$ and spectra (bound, resonance, and DC states), without reproducing the intricate wave function asymptotics correctly.
 This point will be illustrated further using an example in Fig.~\ref{fig:emulated_wfs} and the discussion around it.
+Bear in mind that a spectrum in emulation is in its low-dimensional representation.
+Thus, I deem emulation as an efficient way to compress an infinite-dimensional continuous spectrum---at least a portion of it.